spartypkp/iwanttobeanaiengineer/projectDocumentation.md

 - AI-related packages (OpenAI, AI) for future AI assistant functionality
 - Form handling (React Hook Form)
 - And many other utilities for a rich interactive experience

+## Recent Updates

+### Home Page Enhancements

+The home page has undergone significant improvements to enhance user experience and navigation:

+1. **Developer Journey Component Refinements**
+   - Replaced scroll-based navigation with more intuitive arrow-based navigation
+   - Added prominent side navigation arrows for easier milestone traversal
+   - Enhanced visual styling of navigation controls with better highlighting and transitions
+   - Improved accessibility with clearer navigation instructions and keyboard support
+   - Simplified the UI by centralizing the navigation guide
+   - Made the component more focused on content by removing distractions

+2. **General Homepage Improvements**
+   - Optimized the main page structure for smoother navigation
+   - Enhanced the terminal aesthetic throughout the site
+   - Improved responsive behavior across different screen sizes
+   - Fixed interaction issues between component-specific navigation and page scrolling

+These updates create a more controlled, intuitive user experience while maintaining the terminal-inspired aesthetic that gives the site its unique character.